HuyenDo/Sudoku-Solver/README.md

 # Sudoku-Solver

-Implement solutions for any X-sudoku
+Implement solutions for any X-sudoku using machine learning technique to reduce the complexity of the runtime

 Directories: